ziirish/burp-ui/README.rst

 Thank you to the `Flask`_ developers and community.

-Special Thanks to Graham Keeling for its great piece of software!
+Special Thanks to Graham Keeling for his great piece of software!
 This project would not exist without `Burp`_.